CHRISTOPHER (CHRIS) FURLOW, PH.D., BCBA-D, LBA, Director of Autism Solutions

 He spent three years at Marcus before entering the School Psychology doctoral program at the University of Southern Mississippi (USM).

-Chris is currently the President of The Behavior Analysis Association of Mississippi (BAAMS) and is an Adjunct Faculty member at Mississippi College.
+Dr. Furlow has served on the Executive Council for the Behavior Analysis Association of Mississippi (BAAMS) and was appointed by the Executive Director of the Mississippi Department of Mental Health to serve on the Mississippi Autism Advisory Committee (MAAC).
+In addition to state service, he serves as an Adjunct Faculty member for the Applied Behavior Analysis graduate programs at the University of Mississippi and Mississippi State University.
 He is a native of Slidell, LA, but currently resides in Madison, MS. He and his wife, Lauren, have two children and enjoy spending time as a family exploring new milestones of young parenthood.

 Get to know Chris:

 Furlow, C. M. (2019).
 What is Behavior?
 In Radley (Ed.), Handbook of Behavioral Interventions in Schools.
 Oxford University Press USA.